The Numerical Stability of Hyperbolic Representation Learning: Experiments

-\textbf{Real Dataset} We tested the performances on six datasets: CIFAR-10 \citep{krizhevsky2009learning}, fashion-MNIST \citep{xiao2017fashion}, Paul Myeloid Progenitors developmental dataset \citep{paul2015transcriptional}, Olsson Single-Cell RNA sequencing dataset \citep{olsson2016single}, Krumsiek Simulated Myeloid Progenitors \citep{krumsiek2011hierarchical}, and Moignard blood cell developmental trace from single-cell gene expression \citep{moignard2015decoding}.
+\textbf{Real Datasets} We tested the performances on three datasets: CIFAR-10 \citep{krizhevsky2009learning}, fashion-MNIST \citep{xiao2017fashion}, Paul Myeloid Progenitors developmental dataset \citep{paul2015transcriptional}, Olsson Single-Cell RNA sequencing dataset \citep{olsson2016single}, Krumsiek Simulated Myeloid Progenitors \citep{krumsiek2011hierarchical}, and Moignard blood cell developmental trace from single-cell gene expression \citep{moignard2015decoding}.
 CIFAR-10 and Fashion-MNIST each contain images of 10 different types of objects.
-Other dataset are rooted in biological applications: Paul has 19 cell types developed from the myeloid progenitors; Krumsiek likewise but with a different latent structure and 11 classes; Olsson is a smaller dataset with RNA-seq data of 8 types; Moignard has 7 classes for different blood cell developmental stages.
+Other datasets are rooted in biological applications: Paul has 19 cell types developed from the myeloid progenitors; Krumsiek likewise but with a different latent structure and 11 classes; Olsson is a smaller dataset with RNA-seq data of 8 types; Moignard has 7 classes for different blood cell developmental stages.
 Each dataset is embedded into $\mathbb{D}^2$ with the default curvature 1 using the technique introduced in \citep{khrulkov2020hyperbolic,nickel2017poincare}.
-We visualize all tested dataset in \Cref{fig:all_svm_data}.
+We visualize three of the tested datasets in \Cref{fig:svm_data}.

 \textbf{Results} For each dataset, we fix a train-test split and run 5 times.
 In each run, we use a one-vs-all approach to train and use Platt scaling \citep{platt1999probabilistic} to give final predictions based on output probabilities.
 The average multiclass classification accuracy and macro F1 scores are reported.
-We compare our model (LSVMPP) against the Lorentz SVM (LSVM), the Euclidean SVM (ESVM) and a SVM with precomputed reference points based on the Poincar\'e ball (PSVM) \citep{chien2021highly}.
-See \Cref{implementation and hyperparams} for a detailed discussion on implementation and respective optimal hyperparameters.
+We compare our model (LSVMPP) against the Lorentz SVM (LSVM), the Euclidean SVM (ESVM) and a SVM with precomputed reference points based on the Poincar\'{e} ball (PSVM) \citep{chien2021highly}.
+See \Cref{implementation and hyperparams} for and a detailed discussion on implementation and respective optimal hyperparameters, \Cref{tab:real_dataset_result_partial} for average accuracy and F1 for selected datasets in \Cref{fig:svm_data}, and \Cref{app:svm_full_results} for experiment results on more datasets.